Coherent-Partners/Spark-iOS-swift-sdk/README.md

 }
 ```

 Your input data must match this structure when encoded as JSON.
+You will also need a request ID, which is required to be unique.
+A result for a specific request will use this request ID.

 Passing the data to the SDK, along with the request ID, looks like this.
-Request ID is a unique string to track the result in publisher.
 ```
     let requestId = UUID().uuidString
     sparkSDK.execute(requestId: requestId, input: inputData)